 Breast and Cervical Cancer Control Program (BCCCP)

 The Wake County Breast and Cervical Cancer Control Program (BCCCP) provides free or low-cost breast and cervical cancer screening and follow-up services to eligible women in Wake County.
 Women are eligible if they are between the ages of 40–64, have a household income at or below 250% of the federal poverty level, are uninsured or underinsured, and are without Medicare Part B or Medicaid.

 For more information or to schedule an appointment, please call 919-212-9310.

 Wake County WISEWOMAN Project (WWW)

 The Wake County WISEWOMAN Project (WW) provides free cardiovascular health screenings to the women enrolled in the BCCCP Program.
-Women will receive screening for blood pressure, cholesterol, diabetes, body mass index as well as physical activity and nutrition education counseling.
-If necessary, women will be referred to a medical provider for follow up treatment for abnormal lab values.
-All women will receive educational materials and follow up phone calls to check in on their progress toward accomplishing their lifestyle goals.
+Women will receive screening for blood pressure, cholesterol, diabetes and body mass index, as well as physical activity and nutrition education counseling.
+If necessary, women will be referred to a medical provider for follow-up treatment for abnormal lab values.
+All women will receive educational materials and follow-up phone calls to check in on their progress toward accomplishing their lifestyle goals.

 Tobacco Prevention and Control

 This project provides technical support on the implementation of sound, tobacco-free policies and recruits members to join the Project ASSIST Coalition to support action plan activities developed by the coalition.
 Project ASSIST also provides tobacco cessation training for the community and coalition members.